Gina Raimondo: National politics

 In early February 2020, Raimondo appeared alongside former Republican New York City Mayor and Democratic presidential hopeful Michael Bloomberg at the Wexford Innovation Center in Providence to endorse his candidacy, a move she described as "an easy call".
 Raimondo was named a national co-chair for the Bloomberg campaign.

-Press secretary Jennifer Bogdan Jones of the Governor's Office told The Providence Journal "[Raimondo] is prepared to do whatever it takes to support Mike and defeat President Trump."
+Press secretary Jennifer Bogdan Jones of the Governor's Office told The Providence Journal that Raimondo "is prepared to do whatever it takes to support Mike and defeat President Trump."
 As campaign co-chair, Raimondo would have "provided advice and attended events".
-Less than a month later, however, Bloomberg dropped out of the race and endorsed former Vice President Joe Biden.
+Less than a month later, Bloomberg dropped out of the race and endorsed former Vice President Joe Biden.
 On the same day, Raimondo also endorsed Biden.
 She said Bloomberg "obviously" performed poorly on the debate stage but supporting his candidacy "was an easy decision for me at the beginning.
 But [supporting Biden] is an easy decision, too."
 Raimondo concluded that it was now time "to unify behind Joe Biden".

-In May 2020, writer George Will wrote in favor of Raimondo being chosen as Biden's running mate in the 2020 election.
-However, Senator from California Kamala Harris was chosen as Biden's running mate instead.
+In May 2020, Washington Post writer George Will wrote in favor of Raimondo being chosen as Biden's running mate in the 2020 election.

+In April 2025, Raimondo said she is thinking of running for President of the United States in 2028.

-Secretary of Commerce (2021–present)
+Secretary of Commerce (2021–2025)

-Nomination
+Nomination and confirmation

-Following the 2020 United States presidential election, Raimondo was routinely mentioned as a possible cabinet secretary in the incoming Biden Administration.
+Following the 2020 United States presidential election, Raimondo was routinely mentioned as a possible cabinet secretary in the incoming Biden administration.
 Though first seen as a likely Secretary of Health and Human Services, Raimondo announced on December 3, 2020, that she would not be taking that role.
 She was also considered for Secretary of the Treasury.

-On January 7, 2021, Biden announced he would nominate Raimondo to serve as his Secretary of Commerce.
+On January 7, 2021, Biden announced he would nominate Raimondo to serve as Secretary of Commerce.
 She appeared before the Senate Committee on Commerce, Science and Transportation on January 26.
 On March 1, the Senate voted 84–15 in favor of cloture on the nomination, and confirmed Raimondo to the position the following day by a vote of 84–15.

 Tenure

-Raimondo was duly sworn in by Vice President Kamala Harris on March 3, 2021.
-In August 2021, Politico reported that Raimondo has become one of the "administration's secret weapons on the Hill" due to her role in negotiating the Infrastructure Investment and Jobs Act.

-Raimondo was the only Cabinet member not to attend Joe Biden's first State of the Union address on March 1, 2022, since she was chosen as the designated survivor.
-In April 2022, Raimondo contracted COVID-19 during the Gridiron Club and Foundation Dinner.
+Raimondo was sworn in by Vice President Kamala Harris on March 3, 2021.
+In August 2021, Politico reported that Raimondo had become one of the "administration's secret weapons on the Hill" in her role as a negotiator for the Infrastructure Investment and Jobs Act.
+Raimondo was the only Cabinet member not to attend Biden's first State of the Union address on March 1, 2022, since she was chosen as the designated survivor.